-43 These pathways cover the range of possible future development of anthropogenic drivers of climate change found in the literature.
+&lt;sup>37 These pathways cover the range of possible future development of anthropogenic drivers of climate change found in the literature.
 The SSP storylines served as the starting point for the development of the quantitative SSP elements.
 Each storyline provides a brief narrative of the main characteristics of the future development path of an SSP.
 The storylines were identified at the joint IAV and IAM workshop in Boulder, November 2011.

-44Conventional oil and gas are distributed unevenly throughout the world, with only a few regions dominating the reserves.
+&lt;sup>39 Conventional oil and gas are distributed unevenly throughout the world, with only a few regions dominating the reserves.
 Nearly half of the reserves of conventional oil is found in Middle East and North Africa, and close to 40% of conventional gas is found in Russia and the Former Soviet Union states.
 The situation is somewhat different for unconventional oil of which North and Latin America potentially possess significantly higher global shares.
-Unconventional gas in turn is distributed guite evenly throughout the world, with North America holding most (roughly 25% of global resources).
+Unconventional gas in turn is distributed quite evenly throughout the world, with North America holding most (roughly 25% of global resources).
 The

 SSP2 (Rogner, 1997; Riahi et al., 2012) for NGFS scenarios.
 Specifically, fossil fuel energy resources are aligned to technical and economic availability of overall resources underlying the SSP2 narrative/pathway.
 Key exogenous input variables to achieve this alignment are so called conversion technologies and technological change which differ across SSPs (e.g., technological change in fossil fuel extraction and conversion technologies is assumed to be slowest in SSP1).
-In particular, for SSP2 a continuation of recent trends is assumed, focusing more on developing extraction technologies for unconventional hydrocarbon resources, thereby leading to higher potential cumulative oil extraction than in the other SSPs.45
+In particular, for SSP2 a continuation of recent trends is assumed, focusing more on developing extraction technologies for unconventional hydrocarbon resources, thereby leading to higher potential cumulative oil extraction than in the other SSPs.

 Nuclear resources: Estimates of available uranium resources in the literature vary considerably, which could become relevant if advanced nuclear fuel cycles (e.g., the plutonium cycle including fast breeder reactors, the thorium cycle) are not available.
-The levels of uranium resources assumed available in the MESSAGE SSP scenarios are builtupon earlier work developed in the Global Energy Assessment (see Riahi et al., 2012).
-In the SSP2 narrative, which underlies NGFS scenarios, the cumulative uranium extracted is assumed at 30 Mt (metric tonnes) with an approximate price range of 120-230 USD/kg depending on different models of uranium distribution in the crust and its extraction costs.46
+The levels of uranium resources assumed available in the MESSAGE SSP scenarios are built upon earlier work developed in the Global Energy Assessment (see Riahi et al., 2012).
+In the SSP2 narrative, which underlies NGFS scenarios, we used the Uranium Resources, Production and Demand (Red Book 2022) for the nuclear potential and adopted a redistribution of its extraction costs.

-Non-Biomass Renewable Resources: The resources considered are hydro, wind (on-/offshore), solar PV, concentrating solar power (CSP)47 and geothermal.
-They are measured in terms of deployment potentials (EJ/yr.), i.e., in terms of the electricity or heat that can be produced by specific technologies (i.e., from a secondary energy perspective).48 The estimates used in MESSAGEix are based on different sources, such as the U.S. National Renewable Energy Laboratory database as described in the Global Energy Assessment (Rogner et al., 2012).
+Non-Biomass Renewable Resources: The resources considered are hydro, wind (on-/offshore), solar PV, concentrating solar power (CSP) and geothermal.
+They are measured in terms of deployment potentials (EJ/yr.), i.e., in terms of the electricity or heat that can be produced by specific technologies (i.e., from a secondary energy perspective).
+The estimates used in MESSAGEix are based on different sources, such as the U.S. National Renewable Energy Laboratory database as described in the Global Energy Assessment (Rogner et al., 2012).
 Moreover, resource potentials for solar photovoltaic (PV), concentrating solar power (CSP), and onshore/offshore wind are further downscaled by region and classified according to resource quality (annual capacity factor) based on Pietzcker et al. (2014) and Eurek et al. (2017).
+For Solar PV (utility scale), additional calibrations are introduced to account for more realisitic capacity factor allocation when doing optimisation runs.